 What about self-improvement?

-- It's not required to be working on anything work-related or career-related in your free time.
-As software developers, we are expected to learn a lot of things on the job.
+- As software developers, we are expected to learn a lot of things on the job, within normal working hours.

 - If your job does not give your opportunities to learn and grow, it's probably time for another job